How to protect your plants in winter

 Frost, excessive rain and cold can get into your potted plants anywhere, ground up.
 The best option is to bring potted plants and hanging baskets inside.
 However, if this isn’t possible, there are steps you can take to protect them outside.

 To prevent their roots from freezing, wrap hessian sacking around plant pots and tie it firmly so it can stay there all winter.
 For larger plant pots you may need several layers to ensure they are fully protected from freezing.
 You can add straw in between the layers for extra insulation.
 For the tops of the plants, place frost protection covers over the branches.
-You can find covers in our shop.
+You can find covers in the Woodland Trust shop.

 Potted plants are prone to excessive damp from heavy rainfall.
 This oversaturation can result in the roots being starved of vital oxygen.
 Prevent this by using pots with drainage holes.
 Placing these pots on bricks or similar objects can help further as they will allow the moisture to easily escape.

 Vegetable patches and flowerbeds